-- (124) "Underserved community" means any census tract in which, according to the most recent U.S. Census Bureau Survey: - (a) At least 25% of the residents qualify as low-income; - (b) At least 50% of the residents identify as nonwhite; or - (c) At least 15% of the residents have limited English proficiency. - (125) "Understory" means the layer of forest vegetation typically located underneath the forest canopy. - (126) "Understory tree" means a tree that, when mature, reaches a height of 12 and 35 feet. - (127) "Unwarranted hardship" means that without a variance, an applicant shall be denied reasonable and significant use of the entire parcel or lot for which the variance is requested." - (128) "Upland boundary" has the meaning stated in COMAR 26.24.01.02 B. - (129) Utility Transmission Facility. (a) "Utility transmission facility" means a fixed structure that conveys or distributes resources, wastes, or both, including electrical lines, water conduits and sewer lines. - (b) "Utility transmission facility" does not include a power plant. - (130) "Vessel" has the meaning stated in Natural Resources Article, §8-701, Annotated Code of Maryland. - (131) Wash Plant. - (a) "Wash plant" means a facility where sand or gravel is washed during processing. - (b) "Wash plant" includes a stockpile, a wash pond, and related washing equipment. - (132) Water-dependent facility or activity. - (a) "Water-dependent facility or activity" means a structure or activity that, by reason of its intrinsic nature or operation or because of its association with an industrial, maritime, recreational, educational, aquaculture, or fishery activity, is dependent on the water and requires location at or near the shoreline or in the buffer.
+- (126) "Unwarranted hardship" means that without a variance, an applicant shall be denied reasonable and significant use of the entire parcel or lot for which the variance is requested." - (127) "Upland boundary" means the landward edge of a tidal wetland or nontidal wetland. - (128) Utility Transmission Facility. - (a) "Utility transmission facility" means a fixed structure that conveys or distributes resources, wastes, or both, including electrical lines, water conduits and sewer lines. - (b) "Utility transmission facility" does not include a power plant. - (129) "Vessel" has the meaning stated in Natural Resources Article, §8-701, Annotated Code of Maryland. - (130) Wash Plant. - (a) "Wash plant" means a facility where sand or gravel is washed during processing. - (b) "Wash plant" includes a stockpile, a wash pond, and related washing equipment. - (131) Water-dependent facility or activity. - (a) "Water-dependent facility or activity" means a structure or activity that, by reason of its intrinsic nature or operation or because of its association with an industrial, maritime, recreational, educational, aquaculture, or fishery activity, is dependent on the water and requires location all or near the shoreline or in the buffer. - (b) "Water-dependent facility or activity" includes: - (i) A port; - (ii) An intake or outfall structure; - (iii) A marina, another boat-docking facility, or a structure or activity that is essential to the operation of the water-dependent facility, structure, or activity; - (iv) A fuel pump or other feel-dispensing equipment on a pier, a sanitary sewage pump or other wastewater removal equipment on a pier, and an office on a pier for managing marina operations, such as monitoring vessel traffic, registering vessels, providing docking services, and housing electrical or emergency equipment related to marina operations; - (v) A public beach and any other public water-oriented recreation area; and - (vi) Any other water-dependent facility or activity that supports water quality restoration in the Chesapeake Bay, the Atlantic Coastal Bays, or their watersheds. - (132) "Waterfowl" means a species of birds that frequents and often swims in water,